typex1/Amazon-Textract-Image-Search/README.md

 # Amazon Textract Image Search
 Retrieve local images more easily by retrieving their text content using Amazon Textract.

-## Motivation of this small Python project which uses only ONE from the 250+ AWS services: Amazon Textract.
+## Motivation of this project which uses only one single AWS service: Amazon Textract.

 * More than often I find myself searching for specific images I have in my collection, especially for diagrams or other images containing text like this one: